-arrhythmias.

 Physicians should inform patients about all potential risks and adverse events discussed in the physician's manuals.
 This document is not intended to serve as a substitute for the complete physician's manuals.

-The safety and efficacy of the VNS Therapy System have not been established for uses outside the "Intended Use/Indications" chapter of the physician's manuals.
+The safety and efficacy of the VNS Therapy System have not been established for uses outside the "Intended Use/Indications" section of the physician's manuals.
 The safety and effectiveness of the VNS Therapy System in patients with predisposed dysfunction of cardiac conduction systems (re-entry pathway) have not been established.
 Post-implant electrocardiograms and Holter monitoring are recommended if clinically indicated.
-Postoperative bradycardia can occur among patients with certain underlying cardiac

-It is important to follow recommended implantation procedures and intraoperative product testing described in the Implantation Procedure chapter of the physician's manual.
-During the intraoperative System Diagnostics (Lead Test), infrequent incidents of bradycardia and/or asystole have occurred.
-If asystole, severe bradycardia (heart rate < 40 bpm), or a clinically significant change in heart rate is encountered during a System Diagnostics (Lead Test) or during initiation of stimulation, physicians should be prepared to follow guidelines consistent with Advanced Cardiac Life Support (ACLS) Difficulty swallowing (dysphagia) may occur with active stimulation, and aspiration may result from the increased swallowing difficulties.
-Patients with pre-existing swallowing difficulties are at greater risk for aspiration.
+Postoperative bradycardia can occur among patients with certain underlying cardiac arrhythmias.
+It is important to follow recommended implantation procedures and intraoperative product testing described in the Implantation Procedure chapter of the physician's manuals.
+During the intraoperative System Diagnostics (Lead Test), infrequent incidents of bradycardia and/ or asystole have occurred.
+If asystole, severe bradycardia (heart rate < 40 bpm), or a clinically significant change in heart rate is encountered during a System Diagnostics (Lead Test) or during initiation of stimulation, physicians should be prepared to follow guidelines consistent with Advanced Cardiac Life Support (ACLS).
+Difficulty swallowing (dysphagia) may occur with active stimulation, and aspiration may result from the increased swallowing difficulties.
+Patients with pre-existing swallowing difficulties and those with a history of drooling or hypersalivation are at greater risk for aspiration.
+Use of the magnet to temporarily stop stimulation while eating may mitigate the risk of aspiration.
 Dyspnea (shortness of breath) may occur with active VNS Therapy.
 Any patient with underlying pulmonary disease or insufficiency such as chronic obstructive pulmonary disease or asthma may be at increased risk for dyspnea.
 Patients with obstructive sleep apnea (OSA) may have an increase in apneic events during stimulation.
 Lowering stimulus frequency or prolonging "OFF" time may prevent exacerbation of OSA.
 Vagus nerve stimulation may also cause new onset sleep apnea in patients who have not previously been diagnosed with this disorder.
 Device malfunction could cause painful stimulation or direct current stimulation.
 Either event could cause nerve damage.
 Patients should be instructed to use the magnet to stop stimulation if they suspect a malfunction, and then to contact their physician immediately for further evaluation.
-Patients with the VNS Therapy System or any part of the VNS Therapy System implanted should have MRI procedures performed only as described in the MRI with the VNS Therapy System instructions for use.
+Patients with the VNS Therapy System, or any part of the VNS Therapy System, implanted should have MRI procedures performed only as described in the MRI with the VNS Therapy System instructions for use.
 In some cases, surgery will be required to remove the VNS Therapy System if a scan using a transmit RF body coil is needed.

-Excessive stimulation at an excess duty cycle (i.e., one that occurs when "ON" time is greater than "OFF" time) and high frequency stimulation (i.e., stimulation at ≥50Hz) has resulted in degenerative nerve damage in laboratory animals.
+Excessive stimulation at an excess duty cycle (that is, one that occurs when "ON" time is greater than "OFF" time) and high frequency stimulation (i.e., stimulation at ≥ 50 Hz) has resulted in degenerative nerve damage in laboratory animals.
 Patients who manipulate the generator and lead through the skin (Twiddler's Syndrome) may damage or disconnect the lead from the generator and/or possibly cause damage to the vagus nerve.
 The Wand, Programmer, and patient magnet are MR unsafe devices.
 These devices are projectile hazards and must not be brought into the MR scanner room.

-Generators with AutoStim only - The AutoStim Mode feature should not be used in patients with clinically meaningful arrhythmias or who are using treatments that interfere with normal intrinsic heart rate responses (e.g., pacemaker dependency, implantable defibrillator, beta adrenergic blocker medications).
+Generators with AutoStim only-The AutoStim Mode feature should not be used in patients with clinically meaningful arrhythmias currently being managed by devices or treatments that interfere with normal intrinsic heart rate responses (e.g., pacemaker dependency, implantable defibrillator, beta adrenergic blocker medications).
 Patients also should not have a history of chronotropic incompetence [commonly seen in patients with sustained bradycardia (heart rate < 50 bpm)].